scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 We also include support for Colab notebooks where the snippets also persist between logins but other installed software is lost upon logging out of a session.
 The templates include the code for installing the software required for crystallographic computing.
-These installation templates save time because the installation process involves as many as seven operations that would be difficult to remember.
+The installation templates automate as many as seven installation steps.
 Once the user inserts the installation snippet code to the top of a given Colab notebook, the user only needs to rerun these blocks of code upon logging into Colab to be able to reinstall the software.
 The Colab notebook user can also  modify the installation templates to install the crystallographic software on their local machine and run then the notebook in Jupyter Classic and JupyterLab.
 Examples of such adaptations are provided on a dedicated GitHub web page.
 The template libraries presented here lower an important barrier to the use of Colab by those interested in crystallographic computing on the cloud.